Xfinity Internet Self‑Install: Activate xFi Gateway with the Xfinity App (Coax or Fiber/ONT)

-If you’re a Comcast Xfinity customer and just received the Xfinity Welcome Kit, you can self-install the received equipment and do the entire home network setup in less than half an hour and can save around 100$ Xfinity Internet Installation technician fee.
+If you’re a Comcast Xfinity customer and just received the Xfinity Welcome Kit, you can self-install the received equipment and do the entire home network setup in less than half an hour and avoid a typical professional installation fee of about $100.
+Standard self-install kit shipping is usually about $15 (often waived if you pick up in-store), and Self-Install Plus is about $39.99 in many markets.
+Actual fees vary by market and promotions.

-This comprehensive guide will walk you through the complete Xfinity Wireless Internet setup process, including self-installation and activation of the Xfinity modem, setting up WiFi, providing detailed instructions, alternative methods, troubleshooting tips, and more.
+This comprehensive guide will walk you through the complete Xfinity wireless internet setup process, including self-installation and activation of the xFi Gateway or compatible third‑party modem, and setting up Wi‑Fi, with clear instructions, alternative methods, troubleshooting tips, and more.
+Throughout this guide, “xFi Gateway” refers to Xfinity’s all‑in‑one modem/router (XB6/XB7/XB8/XB10).
+If you’re using your own modem and router, we’ll note the differences where it matters.

-Installing Comcast Xfinity wireless internet service yourself (self-installation) is a fairly simple process that most people can complete in about 30 minutes.
-As opposed to waiting around for an appointment and paying a technician, self-installation allows you to get connected on your own time.
+Installing Comcast Xfinity wireless internet service yourself (self-installation) is a straightforward process most people can complete in about 10–20 minutes once everything is in place.
+Self-installation lets you get connected on your schedule without waiting for a technician.

 The key things you’ll need are:

-With those three items, connecting and activating your new Xfinity wireless internet service is quick and painless.
+With those items ready, connecting and activating your new Xfinity internet service is quick.
 We’ll cover the full step-by-step process shortly.
-First, let’s go over optimal placement for your new gateway/modem device that powers your Xfinity Wi-Fi.
+First, let’s go over optimal placement for your gateway/modem device that powers your Xfinity Wi‑Fi.

 Where to Place Your Xfinity Gateway